-Focuses on the home front during this turbulent period.
+A study which focuses on the home front during this turbulent period.
 Topics covered include the impact of the wars on society, the economic collapse of the nation, the transition from an agrarian society to a dominant urban culture, the revolution in thought and morals, and the growing rumblings of discontent from women and minorities.
 This course is normally offered in the fall semester of odd numbered years.